AlexanderGTumanov/hep-th-rag/README.md

   - Pads or truncates chunks to a fixed sequence length and constructs train and validation dataloaders.
   - Trains a Transformer encoder with a contrastive objective in a dual-encoder setup and records per-batch training and validation loss.
 - Retrieval functionality
-  - Computes embeddings for all corpus chunks.
+  - Computes dense embeddings for all chunks in the corpus.
-  - Encodes user queries and retrieves the most relevant chunks via fast similarity search.
+  - Encodes the user query and performs a fast similarity search to retrieve a set of likely candidate chunks.
+  - Reranks the candidates with the encoder to promote the most semantically relevant papers to the top, and returns the final ranked list of papers.

 ---